isomerpages/gb-assist/pages/solutionrepo/solution198.md

 ---
-title: COVID-19 Support RevoPOS 3.0 Queue Management System - Package B (RevoQ S)
+title: COVID-19 Support Queue Management System - Package A
-permalink: /productivity-solutions-grant/solutionrepo/solution156
+permalink: /productivity-solutions-grant/solutionrepo/solution198
 ---

 #### Description

-RevoPOS 3.0 Queue Management System is a cloud cross platform system that runs on Windows (laptop or embedded system) or on iPad or Android tablet.
-The solution provides contactless system with automated queue number alerts/reminders and update on queue status.
+Awebstar Queue Management System is a cloud platform system that enables efficient and productive management of queues.
+It is equipped with SMS feature that enables users to get notified in-advance before their queue number is called.

 #### Details of Solution

-Click <a href='https://gb-assist-staging.netlify.app/images/psg/Appz_Inc_Queue_Management_Covid_Annex_3_Part_2.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://gb-assist-staging.netlify.app/images/psg/Awebstar_QMS_Covid_Annex_3_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria